 This year, the Havurah Network more than doubled its size, attracting new members of spiritual communities all over the country who are devoted to building a Judaism beyond Zionism.

 The BIJOCSM Network (Black Jews, Indigenous Jews, Jews of color, Sephardim, and Mizrahim) is building a community of Jews usually marginalized in Jewish communities for both their race/ethnicity and their support for Palestinian freedom.
 In June, the Network debuted a virtual series that intends to hold private and public conversations to nurture a multi-ethnic, interfaith, and intergenerational constituency of Black activists within the movement for Palestine.
 Black Lens on Palestinian Liberation featured 13 Black scholars, activists, and artists — including Jews and Palestinians from Gaza, Detroit, Jerusalem, Jackson, San Francisco, Chicago, Montreal, Brooklyn and Atlanta — to discuss their histories of solidarity and struggle.

 Since its launch last year, 400 Black Jews, Indigenous Jews, Jews of color, Sephardim, and Mizrahim have joined the network.

 Over 900 people registered for and attended the launch of Black Lens on Palestinian Liberation.

 (Growth from last year in parentheses)

 MEMBERSHIP AND FINANCIALS

-Our grassroots fundraising model keeps us accountable to you, and gives us the freedom to pursue our collective vision for human rights and justice.
-Over eighty percent of our funding comes from individual donors.
-In Fiscal Year 2020, our average gift was $75.
+Our grassroots fundraising model keeps us accountable to you, and gives us the freedom to pursue our collective vision for Palestinian liberation.
+Over 89 percent of our funding comes from individual donors.
+In Fiscal Year 2021, our average gift was $55.
 Every gift you make gets us closer to the world we want and the change we need.